mohd-akram/item.tf/README.md

 item.tf
 =======

 This is a Google App Engine site that lets you search TF2 items and find the ones you want.
-There are two main ways to search - you can either use regular keyword search or search by classes and item tags (eg. weapon, misc, hat, etc.).
+There are two main ways to search - you can either use regular keyword search or search by classes and item tags
+(eg. weapon, misc, hat, etc.).
 Once you find an item you want, you can get all kinds of information about it such as its store price, market price and crafting recipes to help you obtain it.
 You can also search for item sets or view a list of them by typing 'sets'.

 Get Started
 -----------

 Rename config.default.py to config.py and fill in your API keys in the file.

+Run this command to install dependencies.

+    pip install -r requirements.txt -t lib

 Then, simply add the directory to the Google App Engine Launcher and start the server.

 Structure
 ---------